sczhou/CodeFormer/README.md

         year = {2022}
     }

-### License

-This project is licensed under <a rel="license" href="https://github.com/sczhou/CodeFormer/blob/master/LICENSE">NTU S-Lab License 1.0</a>.
-Redistribution and use should follow this license.

-### Acknowledgement

-This project is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
-Some codes are brought from [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers), [YOLOv5-face](https://github.com/deepcam-cn/yolov5-face), and [FaceXLib](https://github.com/xinntao/facexlib).
-We also adopt [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to support background image enhancement.
-Thanks for their awesome works.

 ### Contact
 If you have any questions, please feel free to reach me out at `shangchenzhou@gmail.com`.